-Trichomoniasis is a sexually transmitted infection (STI) caused by a tiny parasite called trichomonas vaginalis (TV).
+Trichomoniasis is a sexually transmitted infection (STI).

 In women, this parasite mainly infects the vagina and urethra (tube that carries urine out of the body).
 In men, the infection most commonly affects the urethra, but the head of the penis or prostate gland (a gland near the bladder that helps produce semen) can become infected in some cases.